Nauman3S/SmartEnergyMonitoring/README.md

   1. Add ESP32 Board to your Platform.io

   2. Open `Firmware` folder in VSCode with Platform.io
+  3. Unzip `libdeps.zip` in `.pio` folder.
-  3. On the right side-bar click on Platform.io button
+  4. On the right side-bar click on Platform.io button
-  4. Click on `Upload Filesystem Image` to upload the SPIFFS data.
+  5. Click on `Upload Filesystem Image` to upload the SPIFFS data.
   ![pio](artwork/pio.png)
-  5. Now upload the code to your esp32.
+  6. Now upload the code to your esp32.

 ## Circuit <a name = "circuit"></a>